ckglidden/UPCH-species-distribution-tutorial/README.md

 };
 ```

-_Step 9._ Now we apply to the above functions to the MAPBIOMAS image and our feature collection, and map over the MAPBIOMAS image so that we create a table for each year (i.e., band of the MAPBIOMAS image that we want, defined in the year list in the code above).
+_Step 9._ Now we apply the above functions to the MAPBIOMAS image and our feature collection, and map over the MAPBIOMAS image so that we create a table for each year (i.e., band of the MAPBIOMAS image that we want, defined in the year list in the code above).

 ```
 //for each year, calculate area using functions above